xiangyu-zhong/xiangyu-zhong.github.io/_pages/about.md

 ---

 # About Me
 Welcome!
-I am currently a second-year Ph.D. student at the Department of Information Engineering, The Chinese University of Hong Kong (CUHK), under the supervision of Prof. [Angela Yingjun Zhang](https://staff.ie.cuhk.edu.hk/~yjzhang/) (_IEEE Fellow_).
+I am currently a second-year Ph.D. student at the Department of Information Engineering, The Chinese University of Hong Kong (CUHK), supervised by Prof. [Angela Yingjun Zhang](https://staff.ie.cuhk.edu.hk/~yjzhang/) (_IEEE Fellow_).
 Prior to CUHK, I received my B.Eng. degree (with Honors) from University of Electronic Science and Technology of China (UESTC) in 2023, advised by Prof. [Xiaojun Yuan](https://scholar.google.com.hk/citations?user=o6W_m00AAAAJ&hl=en).

 My research interests lies in edge intelligence and 6G, including but not limited to federated learning, robust machine learning at edge, UAV communications.